-Students with more than 63 earned hours (junior standing) are advised to complete (prioritize) 300 and 400 level core requirements and then mix in other course degree requirements offered in a given semester.
+Students with at least 60 earned hours (junior standing) are advised to complete (prioritize) 300 and 400 level core requirements and then mix in other course degree requirements offered in a given semester.
 Course prerequisites must be followed and recommended course sequences should be observed.
 Ministry practicum courses are reserved for upper level degree program completion.